HPCL/autoperf/README.rst

-  autoperf/      -- the autoperf python package bin/           -- directory which holds the driver script example/       -- a usage example
+  autoperf/      -- the autoperf python package bin/           -- directory which holds the driver script example/       -- an usage example
   README.rst     -- this file